cnb0/squid-learning/Squid Transparent proxy server.md

 ```
 Squid Transparent proxy server : How to configure

- we have learned to install & configure squid proxy server.
-We will now,
  we learn to configure Squid transparent proxy server.
  With setting up Squid transparent proxy server, we have a
  major advantage of not configuring proxy setting on every user’s machine.